First-Year Curriculum

 Specialized course in Virginia family law procedure concentrates on actual practice in the Juvenile and Domestic Relations District Courts of the Commonwealth of Virginia.
 Equips the JDR practitioner with the particular procedural aspects of jurisdiction, venue, parties, and appeals in criminal, child support, delinquency, abuse and neglect/foster care and custody cases.
 Taught by lecture, discussion and practical exercises.

-• LAWE 704 Bankruptcy and Corporate Reorganization
+• LAWE 704 Creditor's Rights and Bankruptcy

 Units: 2-4